Skyline Swansea

 Skyline Swansea has submitted the proposals to Swansea Council, who will assess and either approve or decline the planning request.
 Skyline Swansea is a development of Skyline International, a global tourism attraction company with sites in New Zealand, Singapore, Malaysia, and South Korea.
 We identified Swansea as an ideal location as part of our ongoing global search for new sites.

 Our estimates forecast 236 direct construction roles would be created (such as building, landscaping etc), and 316 indirect jobs (such as suppliers).
-Once constructed, we predict 116 operational jobs would be created in the local area.
-This would cover site operatives and suppliers, and include all levels of employment from seasonal and part-time work to apprenticeships, school-leaver positions, university graduates, mid-level and senior career roles, and more.
+Once constructed, we predict up to 100 permanent jobs would be created in the local area.
+This would cover site operatives and management and include all levels of employment from full time, seasonal and part-time work to apprenticeships, school-leaver positions, university graduates, mid-level and senior career roles, and more.

 We also plan to work closely with local schools to raise awareness and aspiration for tourism careers in the local area.